TheNewEconomy/TNE-Bukkit/Features.md

   - Ability to create a custom currency format for chat.
   - Ability to configure custom symbols for currencies
   - Ability to configure a conversion rating
+  - Ability to have custom tiers that mimic real-world currency systems.
+  - Added ability to change weight of minor currency
+  - Added ability to separate major value every three numeric places
+    - The character used to separate is configurable.
+Default is “,”
+  - Revamped currency tiers from being just Major and Minor to being configurable
+    - This allows the ability to create currencies that are exactly like real-world counterparts
+  - Item-based currencies were heavily improved
+    - Ability to allow offline transactions with a player using item-based currency
+    - Item currencies are now defined by: Material, damage, custom name, lore, and/or enchantment(s)

 - Language Support
   - Ability to change the default TNE messages
-- Mob Rewards
-  - Ability to reward the player money for killing a certain mob
-  - Ability to enable/disable mob rewards for individual mobs
-  - Ability to specify the currency for the reward
+  - Ability to add different languages.
-  - Ability to  specify custom name for messages in messages.yml
+  - Ability for players to set their language.
-  - Supports mobs from Minecraft Forge mods
 - Multiple Database Support
   - MySQL
   - H2
-  - Regular FlatFile
 - Multi-World Support
   - Ability to set configurations per world
   - Ability to charge people to change worlds